yw-choi/yw-choi.github.io/index.md

 </div>

 ## About
-Hi, I'm a postdoctoral researcher interested in condensed matter physics and material science.
-I mainly study how electrons behave in solids and nanomaterials by using first-principles calculation, which is a ground-up approach to understanding and predicting material properties based on quantum-mechanical methods.
+I’m a postdoctoral researcher in condensed matter physics.
+I mainly study quantum-mechanical properties of solids and nanomaterials by using first-principles calculation, which is a ground-up approach to understanding and predicting material properties.
+I’m also interested in development of numerical methods harnessing the power of high-performance computations.

 ## Experience